Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Encrypted-state quantum compilation scheme

-Similarly, the security of the ECQCO scheme consists of the combined security guarantees of QCOO and QCSO.
-QCOO achieves information-theoretic security, as shown in Theorem \ref{t3}.
-QCSO is quantum indistinguishable secure, under the quantum random oracle, as shown in Theorem \ref{t4}. \theorem[The security of QCOO]{QCOO is information-theoretically secure.} \begin{proof} The user encrypts the plaintext state $|\psi\rangle$ using QOTP, which produces a ciphertext state $X^{a_0}Z^{b_0}|\psi\rangle$ that is a maximally mixed state.
+The security of the ECQCO scheme consists of the combined security guarantees of QCOO and QCSO.
+QCOO achieves information-theoretic security, as represented in Theorem \ref{t3}.
+QCSO is quantum indistinguishable secure, under the quantum random oracle, as represented in Theorem \ref{t4}. \theorem[The security of QCOO]{QCOO is information-theoretically secure.} \begin{proof} The user encrypts the plaintext state $|\psi\rangle$ using QOTP, which produces a ciphertext state $X^{a_0}Z^{b_0}|\psi\rangle$ that is a maximally mixed state.
 As a result, the computing server cannot obtain any information about the $|\psi\rangle$ or $(a_0,b_0)$.
-Replacing quantum gates within the circuit does not reveal any information about the key.
+The replacement of quantum gates within the circuit does not reveal any information about the key.
 The computing server cannot infer the intermediate key values and cannot derive the $(a_{final},b_{final})$.
-This scheme completely hides both the input and the output.
+The scheme completely hides both the input and the output.
 In addition, the security of QOTP and gate replacement does not rely on any computational assumptions.
 Thus, QCOO achieves information-theoretic security. \end{proof}

-\theorem[The security of QCSO]{QCSO is quantum indistinguishable secure, under the quantum random oracle.} \begin{proof} We assume that there exists two quantum implementations $(\rho_0,C_0),(\rho_1,C_1)$ of a classical function $f$, defined as shown in Definition \ref{df_qi}. \definition[Quantum implementation of classic function] { Let $n,m\in\mathbf{N}$, classic function $f:\{0,1\}^n\rightarrow\{0,1\}^n,\epsilon\in[0,1]$.The $(1-\epsilon)$-quantum implementation of $f$ is a pair $(\rho,C)$, $\rho$ is the quantum state of the system and $C$ is the quantum circuit that satisfies Equation \ref{eq_qi}.
+\theorem[The security of QCSO]{QCSO is quantum indistinguishable secure, under the quantum random oracle.} \begin{proof} We assume that there exists two quantum implementations $(\rho_0,C_0),(\rho_1,C_1)$ of a classical function $f$, defined in Definition \ref{df_qi}. \definition[Quantum implementation of classic function] { Let $n,m\in\mathbf{N}$, classic function $f:\{0,1\}^n\rightarrow\{0,1\}^n,\epsilon\in[0,1]$.The $(1-\epsilon)$-quantum implementation of $f$ is a pair $(\rho,C)$, $\rho$ is the quantum state of the system and $C$ is the quantum circuit that satisfies Equation \ref{eq_qi}.

 } If $(\rho_0,C_0)$ and $(\rho_1,C_1)$ satisfy Equation \ref{eq_eq}, then we say that $(\rho_0,C_0)$ and $(\rho_1,C_1)$ are two equivalent quantum implementations of $f$.